Disease

 Symptoms

-• White, powdery or dusty coating on the upper surface of leaves — resembles a fine talcum powder dusting
+• A white, powdery or dusty coating on the upper surface of leaves, resembling a fine talcum-powder dusting

-• Affected leaves may yellow, curl, or drop as the infection advances
+• Affected leaves yellowing, curling, or dropping as the infection progresses further

-• Stems and new growing tips may also develop the white coating in severe infections
+• Stems and new growing tips developing the same white coating in more severe infections

 Causes

-Erysiphe heraclei (and related species) thriving in ivy's temperature range
+Erysiphe heraclei and related species thriving in ivy's own preferred temperature range

-This is the paradox of ivy powdery mildew: it develops in conditions that are closer to what ivy needs than to what most houseplants need.
-The powdery mildew species that affect Hedera helix (primarily Erysiphe heraclei) are obligate parasites that require living plant tissue and moderate humidity (between 40–80%) to sporulate.
-Unlike many other powdery mildews, they are most active in cool temperatures — 60–72°F — not in heat.
-They also thrive in poor air circulation, where spores can remain suspended near the leaf surface long enough to germinate.
-The implication is that moving ivy to a cooler, more humid environment to address spider mites can inadvertently create favorable conditions for powdery mildew — unless airflow is also maintained.
-The complete environmental prescription for healthy indoor ivy is: cool, humid, and well-ventilated.
+This is the genuine paradox of ivy powdery mildew: it develops in conditions closer to what ivy itself needs than to what most houseplants need.
+The powdery mildew species that affect Hedera helix, primarily Erysiphe heraclei, are obligate parasites requiring living plant tissue and moderate humidity (roughly 40–80%) to sporulate, and unlike many other powdery mildews they're most active at cool temperatures — 60–72°F — rather than in heat.
+They also thrive specifically in poor air circulation, where spores can hang near the leaf surface long enough to germinate rather than being dispersed.
+The practical implication is that moving ivy to a cooler, more humid spot to manage spider mites can inadvertently create conditions that favor powdery mildew instead, unless airflow is maintained at the same time.

-Ivy trained on a dense wire form, placed in a corner, or crowded among other plants may have poor airflow through the foliage.
-Stagnant air in the leaf canopy — particularly in cool, moderately humid conditions — allows powdery mildew conidia to settle and germinate more readily than where air movement disrupts the spore cloud.
+Ivy trained on a dense wire form, pushed into a corner, or crowded closely among other plants may have very little airflow moving through its foliage mass.
+Stagnant air within the leaf canopy — particularly under the cool, moderately humid conditions ivy is otherwise best kept in — allows powdery mildew conidia to settle and germinate far more readily than in a spot where even gentle air movement keeps disrupting the spore cloud.

 How to Fix It